slonoed/jsref/README.md

 ## Contributing

 You can easily contribute by creating new kinds of refactoring.
-A good example can be found [fixer-example][here].
-To avoid duplication, create [new issue][an issue] first.
+A good example can be found [here][fixer-example].
+To avoid duplication, create [an issue][new-issue] first.

 [js-refactor]: https://github.com/cmstead/js-refactor/blob/master/package.json
 [babylon]: https://github.com/babel/babel/tree/master/packages/babylon